stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 The test demonstrated that performance varies wildly and is influenced significantly by the latency of the network connection between the payment channel participants.
-However, even poor connectivity can result in high numbers of payments per second.
+However, even connections with greater latency, such as those spanning countries, can deliver high numbers of payments per second.

+The tests use a Starlight bi-directional payment channel, but only move assets in a single direction for the duration of the test.
+The tests send payments using buffering, where payments are buffered and sent in batches.

+The test demonstrated over 400,000 payments per second for payments varying from 0.0000001 to 1000.0, over Internet with 10-20ms latency.

+Since smaller amounts results in smaller buffer sizes over the wire, higher payments per second were observed for payments that trend towards micro-payments.

-The test demonstrated over 1,190,000 payments per second is possible with consumer hardware when using a Starlight payment channel and buffering payments on networks with latency as low as 10ms.
-However the current implementation only demonstrates this performance with the tiniest of micro-payments where every payment is for 0.0000001.
+For example, the test demonstrated over 700,000 payments per second for payments varying from 0.0000001 to 1.0.
+And, over 1,190,000 payments per second with micro-payments where every payment is for 0.0000001.

-The test demonstrated over 700,000 payments per second for payments varying from 0.0000001 to 1.0.

-The test also demonstrated that at least 130,000 payments per second is possible on networks with latency as high as 215ms.
+The test also demonstrated that at least 17,000 to 130,000 payments per second is possible on networks with latency as high as 215ms.

 ## Participants